OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-42.md

 Joseph gave orders to fill their bags with grain, to put each man’s silver back in his sack, and to provide them with provisions for their journey.
 This was done for them.

 ## Genesis 42:26
-They loaded their grain on their donkeys and departed.
+They loaded their grain onto their donkeys and set out.

 ## Genesis 42:27
 At the place where they stopped for the night, one of them opened his sack to feed his donkey, and he saw his silver in the mouth of his sack.